samuelmurail/af_analysis/docs/source/contributing.md

-# Contributing to AF2-Analysis
+# Contributing to AF-Analysis

-We appreciate your interest in contributing to AF2-Analysis!
-This guide details how to contribute to the AF2-Analysis project in a way that is efficient for everyone.
+We appreciate your interest in contributing to AF-Analysis!
+This guide details how to contribute to the AF-Analysis project in a way that is efficient for everyone.

 ## Table of Contents